surreallis/advanced-clash-launcher/README.md

 Running `main.py` will launch a cmd-like interface with a bunch of functions:
 * `launch` or `lc` starts any number of toons at the same time: `lc alias1 alias2 alias3` will launch these 3 toons, provided they exist in accounts file.
-It's smart and won't let you start the same account multiple times unless you close the old window (but it will let you start it once if you already started it with other launcher).
+It's smart and won't let you start the same account in the same game multiple times unless you close the old window (but it will let you start it once if you already started it with other launcher).
 The toons all are started in the current district (which is Seltzer Summit by default).
+  * The district changing, and launching of the toon instead of main menu is only possible on Clash due to API limitations.
 * `district` or `ds` changes the current district.
 It only affects future toons logging in, not the ones already started.
 * `multicontroller` or `mc` starts the multicontroller, or focuses it if it's already started.